Akuli/mantaray/README.md

     $ python3 mantatail.py

 Then in another terminal, run Mantaray.
-It comes with the correct configuration for connecting to hircd.
+It comes with the correct configuration for connecting to Mantatail.
 In fact, there's two, in folders `alice` and `bob`, because it's often handy to simultaneously run two instances of Mantaray connected to each other.

     $ python3 -m mantaray --config-dir alice --dont-save-config

-This should connect Mantaray to hircd.
+This should connect Mantaray to Mantatail.
 You can connect other IRC clients too, or you can connect another instance of Mantaray with `bob` instead of `alice`.